thisdot/starter.dev-github-showcases/solidstart-tanstackquery-tailwind-modules/README.md

 This project was developed using the starter.dev kit, and it features **SolidStart**, combined with **TanStack Query**, and **Tailwind CSS**, and **CSS Modules**.
 It is a great starting point for building a Solid application with a GraphQL API.

-SolidStart is a meta framework for solidJS that is built on top of the React API and offers a leaner and more performant alternative to React.
+SolidStart is a meta framework for SolidJS that is built on top of the React API and offers a leaner and more performant alternative to React.
 TanStack Query makes fetching, caching, synchronizing and updating server state in your web applications a breeze.
 Tailwind CSS is a utility-first CSS framework that offers a lot of flexibility and is easy to use.
 It is also very performant and offers a lot of customization options.
 CSS Modules helps us to eailsy group our tailwind/custom classes.
 ### Tech Stack

 - [SolidStart](https://start.solidjs.com/getting-started/what-is-solidstart/)